mauer01/gui-for-5dchess-datainterface/README.md

 **PGN Import & Clipboard Loader**
   - Load and parse PGN directly from clipboard or files.
   - now also works with variants created via https://adri326.github.io/5dchess-designer/
+  - Since the Datainterface has now a direct pgn reading interface using the run pgn by input box will also show arrows

 **Variant JSON Management**
   - Add, delete, or overwrite variants in `JsonVariants.json`.